 Arts & Culture Program

-HDDC believes that advocating for arts and culture is essential for preserving the cultural significance of the Old Fourth Ward and Sweet Auburn Historic District.
-The Arts & Culture program focuses on the integration and celebration of art and culture with our spaces.
-Our properties and the surrounding environment are platforms our exhibits, performances and other cultural experiences meant to enhance the lives of our community.
+We believe that advocating for arts and culture is essential for preserving the cultural significance of the Old Fourth Ward and Sweet Auburn Historic District.
+The Arts & Culture program focuses on the integration and celebration of art and culture within our spaces.
+Our properties and the surrounding environment are platforms for our exhibits, performances, and other cultural experiences meant to enhance the lives of our community.